Adoption of Hosting and SaaS in Life Sciences

 With the right partner who has industry-specific focus, customers can be assured that infrastructure and software offerings are executed with compliance in mind, and with required documentation to satisfy the FDA.
 This should sound like music to the ears of Life Sciences teams as they won’t need to set up highly customized service arrangements with providers requiring additional cost and management to appease their qualification, validation, and documentation needs.

 On top of the reduced burden of managing the full lifecycle of qualification and validation (some of these tasks will always have to remain with the owning team), the additional benefits of cloud platforms and hosted solutions now become available.
 Reduction in internal service requests, application and infrastructure administration, resource allocation, as well as the overhead of purchasing, managing, and maintaining a full internal infrastructure.

-If cloud and hosted applications in a regulated environment is a topic you are interested in learning more about, please register for a webinar we are doing on July 30th, “Purpose Built SaaS: Agile Testing and Qualified Cloud for Life Sciences”.
+If cloud and hosted applications in a regulated environment is a topic you are interested in learning more about, please watch this webinar we recently hosted, “Purpose Built SaaS: Agile Testing and Qualified Cloud for Life Sciences”.